htcondor/htcondor/docs/classads/print-formats.rst

 ``JOB_UNIVERSE``
    Used for the ``UNIVERSE`` column of the ``-idle`` and ``-autocluster`` output of :tool:`condor_q`.
-   This funciton converts an integer to a string using the conversion for ``JobUniverse`` values.
+   This function converts an integer to a string using the conversion for ``JobUniverse`` values.
    Values that are outside the range of valid universes are rendered as ``Unknown``.

 ``MEMORY_USAGE``